mbapple/waypoints/README.md

 	- [X] Clean up what is show on TripDetails page
 	- [ ] Dates not being saved w/ Quick Create
 	- [ ] Make only one date appear on first/last nodes
-	- [ ] Visually separate legs from nodes
+	- [X] Visually separate legs from nodes
 	- [X] Fix styling of dropdown when uploading photo
 	- [X] Fix leg display name when creating stop
 	- [ ] Figure out a way to correctly order stops and nodes that ocurred on same day
 	- [ ] Add pick a random photo
+	- [ ] Hide invisible nodes from map
+	- [ ] Add dropdown to edit invisble nodes
+	- [ ] Filter destination count by unique osm id and first/last destinations
 - [X] Fix bugs with updating components, particularly if you change transportation type of leg
 - [X] Add maps of individual trips
 - [X] Come up with actual name for project